sodafoundation/architecture-analysis/arch-design/multicloud/BucketManagement.md

 ##### Functional Requirements

-1. Create buckets in various cloud providers.
+1. Create buckets or.and folders in various cloud providers.
 Ex: Aws, gcp, azure

-2. Delete bucket from various cloud providers.
+2. Delete bucket or/and folder from various cloud providers.
 Ex: Aws, gcp, azure

 3. List all the bucktes

-4. Upload objects in bucket
+4. Upload objects in bucket or/and folder

-5. Download objects from bucket
+5. Download objects from bucket or/and folder

-6. Delete object from bucket
+6. Delete object from bucket or/and folder

 7. Create/set tier policy for creating bucket.
 Ex: Gold, silver etc.

+8. Migration, copy-paste objects, bucket encryption

+9. Lifecycle transition rules

 ##### Non Functional Requirements